IMF's Christine Lagarde warns of disruption from fintechs | DW | 08.06.2019

-The business model of banks and insurance companies is under threat as a growing number of service providers and startups ("fintechs") is offering customers easier and more intuitive access to financial services.
+The business model of banks and insurance companies is under threat as the growth of service providers and startups ("fintechs") is offering customers easier and more intuitive access to financial services.

 "A significant disruption to the financial landscape is likely to come from the big tech firms, who will use their enormous customer bases and deep pockets to offer financial products based on big data and artificial intelligence," Lagarde told a symposium on financial technology (fintech) on the sidelines of the G20 finance leaders' summit being held over the weekend in Fukuoka, Japan.